 The monastery counts to the most famous and in fact the most remarkables (at least for a long time) of Christianity.
 More than 1500 years of uninterrupted history since its foundation by Byzantine Emperor Justinian to shelter the already existent hermitages, at a place of central holiness which has its beginnings maybe another 2000 years in the past: it is believed that here Moses was addressed out of a flaming thornbush by the inconceivable God, whose name dissolves and hides in the covenant and appointment "I am present – and now you go to Egypt and help your brothers!"; and that here God gave the Hebrews after their release from the yoke of the Pharaoh through the hands of Moses the Ten Commandments, which are key for 3 religions up to the current day and are yet so much ignored.
 I cannot but state that today's relevance of the monastery – notwithstanding the wealth of the very old icons and codices it houses – appears somewhat elusive to me.
 Of course it is granted that the monastery constitutes an important touristic engine, a sink for much money from greek-orthodox countries and, through that, an employer for many of the local people here.
 But, e.g., the potential which is embodied in the accepted presence of a mosque within the monastery, abreast of the church, since a millenium or so: is it used for the promotion of a peaceful and effective interfaith dialogue so necessary today, in particular between the Christian and the Moslem world?

 Vis-a-vis the entrance the granite slabs gradually rise until the walls delimiting the valley to the north, and like many other visitors I also climb halfway up to look from above at the composition and the milling masses.
 I install myself on one of the boulders there, and become witness of a remarkable if ugly scene, like a bad story on TV: A sportive tourist with big backpack, before racing up the detrital couloir behind us, is engaged in a transaction with a Bedouin boy of about 12 years.
 The latter seems to have approached the former in an abortive attempt to sell a stone or so, but appears unwilling to go empty-handed.
-They are bargaining over some cigarettes the tourist has given him, evidently a bit uneasy because he insists "but only for your father, not for you!" (looking at the brown teeth of many youngsters here it seems quite clear who really smokes the cigarettes - an impression which my guide of the next day affirmed with a grin).
+They are bargaining over some cigarettes the tourist has given him, evidently a bit uneasy because he insists "but only for your father, not for you!" (looking at the brown teeth of many youngsters here it seems quite clear who really smokes the cigarettes – an impression which my guide of the next day affirmed with a grin).
 Then the story enters the next and worse level.
 The boy begs for water.
-Now cigarettes, that was apparently still sort of okay, but with water our tourist stays adamant: "Only if you have your own glass" he replies repeatedly to the boy's repeated demand, and finally sends him away thirsty.
-I am knocked over and feel sorry for having nothing with me for this short excursion.
+Now, cigarettes – that was apparently still sort of okay, but with regard to water our tourist stays adamant: "Only if you have your own glass!" he replies repeatedly to the boy's repeated demand, and finally sends him away thirsty.
+I am knocked over and feel angry and sorry for having nothing with me for this short excursion.

 A bit to the right the wall appears well climbable, and finally I can no longer resist.
 Coarse-grained, warm granite leads me over small pitches, ledges, a 5m-dihedral and several slabs to a new viewpoint about 40 m above the former.
 Here, in this greater distance to all the turbulences below me, I linger quite another while.